 KAYE, John William.
+Acton, Middlesex (?)
 1814 — London 24.7.1876.
 Sir.
 British Colonial Officer, Publisher and Author in India.
-Son of Charles K., solicitor to the Bank of England, educated at Eton and Addiscombe.
+Son of Charles K., solicitor to the Bank of England, and Eliza Atkins.
+Educated at Eton and Addiscombe.
 Joined the Bengal Artillery and went to India in 1832/33.
 Retired from the army in 1841 and started a literary career.
 In 1844 he founded the Calcutta Review, but returned to England in 1845.
 In 1856 he joined the E.I.C.’s Home Civil Service and in 1858 succeeded J. S. Mill as Secretary in Political and Secret Department at India Office.
-Retired in 1874.
+Retired on health reasons in 1874.
 K.C.S.I.
 1871.
 Married 1839 Mary Catherine Puckle.

 – Christianity in India.
 An Historical Narrative.
 522 p.
 L. 1859.

 – Edited the Indian memoirs of Buckle (1852) and Tucker (1853), wrote novels, articles, etc.

 Sources: JRAS Proc.
 1877, iif.; Buckland, Dictionary; E.J.R[apson], D.N.B.
 30, 1892, 253f., *rev. by R.T.
 Stearn, Oxford D.N.B.; Wikipedia with photo.

 Last Updated on 7 months by Admin